Employment income is regarded as derived from Malaysia and subject to Malaysian tax where the employee:

 The value of BIK provided for an employee may be determined by either of the following methods:

-Under the formula method, annual value of BIK provided to an employee is computed using the following formula:
+Under the formula method, the annual value of BIK provided to an employee is computed using the following formula:

-The prescribed life span for various benefits are as follows:
+The prescribed lifespan for various benefits are as follows:

-Prescribed average life span (Years) |
+| Benefits-in-kind | Prescribed average lifespan (Years) |

-Motorcar |
+| Motorcar | 8 |

 8 |